zyh001/WindowsSpyBlocker/docs/blocking-rules/index.md

 To capture and interpret network traffic, QEMU virtual machines are used on the server virtualization management platform [Proxmox VE](https://www.proxmox.com/en/) based on:

+* Windows 11 Pro 64bits with automatic updates enabled.
 * Windows 10 Pro 64bits with automatic updates enabled.
-* Windows 8.1 Pro 64bits with automatic updates enabled.
-* Windows 7 SP1 Pro 64bits with automatic updates enabled.

 Traffic dumps are cleaned monthly and compared with the current rules to update hosts and firewall rules.